RACE - The Narcissist

 Like a Narcissist

 Think about the most narcissistic person you know.
-They thrive to be the center of everything that goes on.
-When in conversation they believe they should be the subject and every conversation should be about them.
-When a local, community or international event takes place, they believe that they should be interjected into that issue and that it is ultimately about them.
+That person thrives to be the center of everything that goes on.
+When in conversation that person believes that they are to be the core of the discussion.
+It should be about them.
+For any local, community or international event that takes place, they believe that they should be interjected into that issue and that it is ultimately about them.
 And even when something is happening without any particular relevance to them at all, they believe that others want to know how they feel about it and so they offer up their opinion because they think it should be seen from their perspective.
 This is full blown narcissism and while many of us can be prone to one or two aspects of this broad description, I believe that there is nothing that embodies all of these principles at one time like the concept/ideology of "race."

 How "race" became the narcissist

 "Race" began in the 17th century with a few key events all resulting in "race" being used as a tool for the colonialists to subjugate and enslave personnel for economic gain.
 One of the most important events was Bacon's Rebellion in 1676 when slaves and indentured servants teamed up to battle the colonial power structure.
 To prevent a possible uprising of this sort in the future, some indentured servants were given responsibilities that elevated their position over the imported African slaves.
 "Race" was constructed to divide these people groups and create a hierarchy giving more power to some and less power to others, to the point of the enslavement of those at the bottom of the hierarchy, This is the social construction of "race" that we hear so much about today.
 However in order for this to work, the people had to be convinced that "race" was significant and bestowed upon people an essential place in society.

 The legalization of "race"